mnagdycnn/longer-permalinks/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Extend your WP slugs to allow more characters.
+Extend your WP slugs and titles to allow more characters.
+Useful for long permalinks on languages using non-latin characters.

 == Description ==